Did you know that Knockout Roses care is so easy, many believe the Knock Out helped save the popularity of roses?

 Questions On Knockout Care

 Is there a climbing Knock Out rose plant variety?

 - A floriferous climber reaches 10-12 feet and loves full sun.

 - Winter hardy to USDA hardiness zone 5.

-- A non-fading fire engine red color handles heat well.
+- A non-fading fire engine with red color handles heat well.

 - The foliage becomes a deep burgundy red in the fall.

 - Grow Rosa ‘Radwin’ as a trellis plant or any vertical space you want to fill with color.

 How tall do Knock Outs grow?